 Mr. Kozyra has been responsible for litigation in the areas of contract, commercial, corporation and partnership law, land use law, criminal defense, professional licensing (legal, medical, pharmaceutical and others), attorney ethics, family law (divorce, custody and adoption, domestic violence, premarital agreements), insurance, environmental protection, malpractice (legal, accounting and medical), real estate, condominium law, constitutional law, employment and torts.
 Mr. Kozyra has also served as a privately retained mediator and as an expert witness in legal malpractice and other cases, as well as a legal consultant and strategist on cases in a wide variety of practice areas.

-Mr. Kozyra is named as a 2019 "Super Lawyer" in the Super Lawyers Magazine.** Mr. Kozyra was the recipient of the 2018 Essex County Bar Association Professional Lawyer of the Year Award, cited for his exemplary conduct, competence, diligence, demeanor, and being a positive example for others.
+Mr. Kozyra has been named as a 2019, 2020, 2021 and 2022 "Super Lawyer" in the Super Lawyers Magazine.** Mr. Kozyra was the recipient of the 2018 Essex County Bar Association Professional Lawyer of the Year Award, cited for his exemplary conduct, competence, diligence, demeanor, and being a positive example for others.
 Mr. Kozyra was a recipient of the New Jersey State Bar Association's Service to the Bar Award and the Essex County Bar Association's General Practice Achievement Award.
 Mr. Kozyra is a member of the American Bar Association, the New Jersey State Bar Association, and the Essex County Bar Association (Chairman of the Criminal Law Section, 1988-1989).
 Mr. Kozyra is Attorney for the Township of Nutley Planning Board, a Mediator for the New Jersey State Chancery and Law Divisions of the Superior Court, Discovery Master, Statutory Receiver and Special Fiscal Agent for the New Jersey State Superior Court Chancery Division, Federal Arbitrator, United States District Court of New Jersey, Federal Mediator, United States District Court of New Jersey, Panelist in the Essex County Family and Chancery Early Settlement Programs, Essex County Contract Arbitrator and an Essex County Condemnation Commissioner.
 He has been an invited speaker and panelist on a wide variety of legal topics before various professional and lay organizations.